Quantum Utility in Simulating the Real-time Dynamics of the Fermi-Hubbard Model using Superconducting Quantum Computers: Result and Discussion

 \section{Result and Discussion}

 We benchmark the accuracy of our time evolution experiments on the IBM quantum computers using a classical exact method for the small system size ($L=10$ sites or $N=20$ qubits) and a classical approximation method based on Matrix product state (MPS) and time-dependent variational principle (TDVP) for the large-scale system ($L=52$ sites or $N=104$ qubits).
+Besides, we set $t=1$ and $U=1$ in this work.
+Choosing large $U\gg |t|$ would lead to the $t-J$ model where there is no double occupancy at a single site~\cite{Essler-Frahm-Gohmann-Klumper-Korepin-2005}.
+Furthermore, for strong repulsion, $U\gg |t|$ and at half-filling where the total number of electrons $N_{\mathrm{tot}}$ equals the number of lattice sites $L$ and a single lattice site is occupied precisely by a single electron, the excitations of an antiferromagnetic spin chain effectively describe the low-lying excitations of the Fermi-Hubbard model.
+Also, we limit ourselves to the repulsive regime of the Fermi-Hubbard model, $U>0$, to avoid the quantum phase transition at $U=0$.

 The exact method is the straightforward computation of the time-evolved expectation value of the N\'eel observable $\langle\psi(\tau)|\hat{O}_{\text{N\'eel}}|\psi(\tau)\rangle$ using the vector-matrix-vector product of conjugate state vector, operator, and the state vector.
 The evolved quantum state is $|\psi(\tau)\rangle = e^{-i H \tau/\hbar}|\psi_{\text{N\'eel}}\rangle$, which is determined by the matrix exponentiation of the Hamiltonian $H$, a $4^{L}\times 4^{L}$ Hermitian matrix acting on the Hilbert space of dimension $4^{L}$.
 We have implemented this approach using QuSpin~\cite{quspin}.
-This method is the simplest and most accurate, however, becomes computationally intractable for calculating the time evolution of state vectors with $N>20$ qubits due to the Hilbert space’s dimensionality increasing exponentially with the number of qubits.
-For example, for $L=25$ sites or $N = 50$ qubits, one requires 16 petabytes of memory allocation in double precision to express a state vector; for $L > 25$ sites, the exact method becomes intractable even for the largest currently available supercomputers.
+This method is the simplest and most accurate, however, becomes computationally intractable for calculating the time evolution of state vectors with $N>40$ qubits due to the Hilbert space’s dimensionality increasing exponentially with the number of qubits.
 Therefore, we validate our qubit mapping, Trotterization circuits, and real device computations using the exact method only for $L=10$ sites.